Great grey shrike: Description

-Vocalizations
+Vocalisations

 The male's song consists of short pleasant warbling strophes, interspersed with fluid whistles.
 The individual phrases may go like tu-tu-krr-pree-pree or trr-turit trr-turit....
 To announce that it has become aware of someone straying into its territory – be it a female or male of its species or a large mammal – it gives long shrill raspy whistles like trrii(u) or (t')kwiiet.
 To announce to females, it often mixes these whistles with a strophe of song.
 A softer whistle goes like trüü(t).
 These whistles are also used in duets between mates in winter and neighbours in the breeding season.
 Various contact calls have been described as chlie(p), gihrrr, kwä or wuut.
 These are frequently heard during courtship, interspersed with song phrases as the harsh whistles are in pre-courtship.
 The song becomes softer and more warbling as the male shows the female around his territory, and at potential nest sites the male gives a lively chatter containing fluting tli-tli, prrr trills and kwiw...püh calls.

 When disturbed, its alarm note is a harsh jay-like k(w)eee, greee or jaaa, often repeated twice.
 The more excited the birds become, the higher and faster the calls get, via chek-chek-chek to a rattle trr-trr-trr or an explosive aak-aak-aak.
 A bird of prey alert is given with a whistle breezeek.
 Knuk calls are given by adults confronted with a potential threat to their young.
 To beg for food – young to adults or mates to each other – rows of waik calls are given.
 This species sometimes tries to attract small songbirds by mimicking their calls, so it may attempt to catch them for food.

 Similar species

 The Iberian grey shrike (L. meridionalis) was formerly included in the great grey shrike as subspecies.
 It occurs in south western Europe (Iberian Peninsula and France).
-It prefers different habitat – lightly wooded grassland in the great, more arid shrubland in the southern grey shrike – and where the species' ranges overlap, they do not hybridize at present (though they may have done so in past millennia).
+It prefers different habitat – lightly wooded grassland in the great, more arid shrubland in the southern grey shrike – and where the species' ranges overlap, they do not hybridise at present (though they may have done so in past millennia).